Magnetic resonance imaging: T1 and T2

 Each tissue returns to its equilibrium state after excitation by the independent relaxation processes of T1 (spin-lattice; that is, magnetization in the same direction as the static magnetic field) and T2 (spin-spin; transverse to the static magnetic field).
 To create a T1-weighted image, magnetization is allowed to recover before measuring the MR signal by changing the repetition time (TR).
 This image weighting is useful for assessing the cerebral cortex, identifying fatty tissue, characterizing focal liver lesions, and in general, obtaining morphological information, as well as for post-contrast imaging.

 To create a T2-weighted image, magnetization is allowed to decay before measuring the MR signal by changing the echo time (TE).
 This image weighting is useful for detecting edema and inflammation, revealing white matter lesions, and assessing zonal anatomy in the prostate and uterus.

+The information from MRI scans comes in the form of image contrasts based on differences in the rate of relaxation of nuclear spins following their perturbation by an oscillating magnetic field (in the form of radiofrequency pulses through the sample).
+The relaxation rates are a measure of the time it takes for a signal to decay back to an equilibrium state from either the longitudinal or transverse plane.

+Magnetization builds up along the z-axis in the presence of a magnetic field, B0, such that the magnetic dipoles in the sample will, on average, align with the z-axis summing to a total magnetization Mz.
+This magnetization along z is defined as the equilibrium magnetization; magnetization is defined as the sum of all magnetic dipoles in a sample.
+Following the equilibrium magnetization, a 90° radiofrequency (RF) pulse flips the direction of the magnetization vector in the xy-plane, and is then switched off.
+The initial magnetic field B0, however, is still applied.
+Thus, the spin magnetization vector will slowly return from the xy-plane back to the equilibrium state.
+The time it takes for the magnetization vector to return to its equilibrium value, Mz, is referred to as the longitudinal relaxation time, T1.
+Subsequently, the rate at which this happens is simply the reciprocal of the relaxation time: $\frac {1}{T_1} = R_1$.
+Similarly, the time in which it takes for Mxy to return to zero is T2, with the rate $\frac {1}{T_2} = R_2$.
+Magnetization as a function of time is defined by the Bloch equations.

+T1 and T2 values are dependent on the chemical environment of the sample; hence their utility in MRI.
+Soft tissue and muscle tissue relax at different rates, yielding the image contrast in a typical scan.

-The standard display of MRI images is to represent fluid characteristics in black and white images, where different tissues turn out as follows:
+The standard display of MR images is to represent fluid characteristics in black-and-white images, where different tissues turn out as follows: